 Responsibility To The World

 Everything you enjoy throughout your day, all the tools, gadgets, all easements, no matter how big or small, are thanks to the millions of people in the past who actually made them.
 What you learned in school, on YouTube, the articles you read, the books you go through, even the comfy design of the toilet you’re probably sitting right now are all thanks to people.
-In most of the cases to people who you don’t know personally.
+In most of the cases, to people who you don’t know personally.
 Some of these items can improve your life just slightly, others might be a lifesaver.
-It doesn’t matter, what matter is that the combined effect of these things make our lives easier.
+It doesn’t matter, what matters is that the combined effect of these things makes our lives easier.
 So, don’t just stand there and take the heated toilet seat for granted, give something back.

 Some Closing Thoughts

 Industries are booming and the stores around us are full of things we don’t necessarily need.
 Seeing this we conclude that it’s all there.
-Everything is already created and the world doesn’t need our opinion, another book, another YouTubber, or another motivational website.
+Everything is already created and the world doesn’t need our opinion, another book, another youtuber, or another motivational website.

 Truth is, it does.

 Even though our lives are quite similar – we all go to work, eat, sleep, drive – we’re all different people and have a different view of what’s happening around us.
 And though it seems that it’s all created and that we’re thriving as a species, the world it’s a pretty fucked up place right now: Global warming; More than 700 million people in the world do not have enough food to lead a healthy active life3; Corruption in pretty much every government in the world4; People continue to hunt wild animals for fun.

 So, don’t get too comfy while eating a large pizza and playing the latest video game.
 The world needs you on the battlefield – contributing, sharing your experience.